left4j/codemath/Primitive recursives/whatsthis.md

-## A relatively large number resulting from a sum of a tetration sequence.
+## A relatively large number that is a sum of a tetration sequence.
+#### Is computable by definition, but not practically.
+Even for n=1 no computer on Earth will be able to calculate it
 ### Rough explanation:

 <br>
 <br>